magneticio/vamp.io/content/documentation/using-vamp/events.md

 ## Archiving

 All changes in artifacts (creation, update or deletion) triggered by REST API calls are archived.
-We store the type of event and the original representation of the artefact.
+We store the type of event and the original representation of the artifact.
 It's a bit like a Git log.

 Here is an example event: